shukriadams/arewedown/docs/custom-tests.md

 ### Getting args in NodeJS

 The easiest way to read arguments passed to a NodeJS script is with [minimist](https://www.npmjs.com/package/minimist).
-If you don't want to install npm packages use this function
+If you don't want to install npm packages you can try

     function getArg(arg){
         for (let i = 0 ; i < process.argv.length ; i ++)